remorses/react-extra-hooks/README.md

 ```

 TODO add polling parameter to use promise,
-TODO if promise is null dont execute anything
 TODO split the cache in layers, first promiseid then args
 TODO if result is in cache, should not display the loading true
 TODO add support for suspense